Burn!: Academic and political responses

 The character José Dolores inspired the logo of the socialist magazine Jacobin.

-Home video
+Home media

 Burn! was released in 2005 on DVD by Sony Pictures Home Entertainment (under license from MGM) as a Region 1 DVD, now out of print; it is also offered on Amazon Prime.

+The film was released on Blu-Ray in France by Rimini Editions in September 2021.
+In December 2022, the film made its English-langauge Blu-Ray debut by Australian label Imprint.
+The release included both the Italian and international English cuts of the film, and new interviews with editor Mario Morra and filmmaker Marco Pontecorvo (the director's son).